Tulku (film): Critical reception

 Tulku has received favorable print reviews.
 Shambhala Sun called it "intensely personal", and The Coast described the documentary as "both inspiring and, like Mukpo, endearingly down to earth."

-Angela Pressburger, daughter of famed British filmmaker Emeric Pressburger, deemed Tulku an "intimate and honest exploration".
+Angela Pressburger, daughter of British filmmaker Emeric Pressburger, deemed Tulku an "intimate and honest exploration".
 Writing in the Shambhala Times, she also observed, at the film's premiere:

 [T]he film turned out to be a sleeper-hit with young working people and sold out; the Buddhist community filled only a couple of rows.
 Three weeks later, Tulku played again, in a bigger theater, and all three shows were packed.
 So clearly this film has something to say to young adults, whatever their station in life.
 Perhaps this points to the fact that it’s not only Tulkus who have a hard time figuring out who they are.
 Those who have to deal with famous parents, high family expectations, or just trying to establish life-goals based on their inner being rather than on outside propaganda, clearly find this a universal theme.

 The Guardian gave a full rundown of the film, plus extended background on Mukpo and his father, and stated that the film "examin[es] the bewildering plight of the western tulku".